 We currently operate our business as a pure online marketplace through which we match investors and borrowers.
-We neither use our own capital to invest in loans facilitated through our marketplace nor provide loan guarantees to our investors other than our investor assurance program managed by us for loans facilitated prior to April 28, 2018.
+We neither use our own capital to invest in loans facilitated through our marketplace nor provide loan guarantees to our investors other than our investor assurance program.
 In addition, as our online marketplace covers the entire loan transaction process, we are able to minimize the need for physical infrastructure, lower our operating costs, and provide a flexible, cost-efficient and time-saving mechanism for matching investors and borrowers.